 Without a massive overhaul of our legal system, the risk and potential liability is not going to decline.
 In fact it has steadily increased over the last few decades.
 Assets can be at risk due to a number of vulnerabilities, including:

-Asset Protection is not about giving in to fear.
-It is about empowering yourself in the face of it.
+Working with an asset protection lawyer is not about giving in to fear it is about empowering yourself in the face of it.
 Our firm will work with clients to implement proven, legally-sound strategies that will help preserve their wealth and safeguard their assets.

 We represent professionals, small business owners, property owners, and other clients throughout Long Island, Nassau and Suffolk Counties with the goal of protecting their assets against potential litigation, judgments, liens, and fraud.